Threats, advantages seen in China’s shrinking population

 Similar changes took decades in Europe.

-“They had more time to adjust, whereas it’s happening much faster in in Asia,” said Srinivas Tata, director of the social development division at U.N.
-Economic and Social Commission for Asia and the Pacific in Bangkok.
+“They had more time to adjust, whereas it’s happening much faster in in Asia,” said Srinivas Tata, director of the social development division at the U.N. commission in Bangkok.

 To support this population of retirees, China may increase the retirement age, currently 50-55 for women and 60 for men.